 - It’s also important that you understand YOUR role in getting a good result, including NOT smoking, allowing adequate recovery time and following your Surgeons pre-surgery and post-surgery instructions.

-Online Research about Cosmetic Surgery vs an In-Person Consultation?
-You’re best off doing BOTH.
+Online Research about Cosmetic Surgery vs a Virtual Consultation?
+You’re best off doing both.

-You can still take your time to decide what you’re going to do, even after attending a consultation.
+You can still take your time to decide what you’re going to do, even after chatting with our team online.
 But you’ll be far better armed with information after you see a genuine FRACS qualified Surgeon with extensive experience in cosmetic surgery procedures.
 So plan to take in what you’ve learned, and make a decision ONLY when it feels RIGHT to you – including the RIGHT surgeon, the RIGHT time in your life, the RIGHT facility, the RIGHT operation, the RIGHT Anaesthetists, and the RIGHT approach to sustaining good results.

-Do you want to know what’s GREAT about having an in-person cosmetic surgery consultation, even if you feel nervous at first?
+Do you want to know what’s GREAT about having a cosmetic surgery video consultation, even if you feel nervous at first?